sparrowcode/PermissionsKit/README.md

 - Help me translate [Debts app](https://itunes.apple.com/app/id1446635818) for other languages.
 - Support Swift Package Manager.

-## How I do UI
+## Design previous version

 I develop `SPPermissions` in Apple-way.
 For this, I check 30 apps to get UI-elements for it project.
 I am take screenshoot and draw it in Sketch.
 For example, `Allow` button is similar to `Get` button in the AppStore.
-Check [timelapse](https://youtu.be/1mDdX7fQRv4) to see how I am design `SPPermissions`:
+Check [timelapse](https://youtu.be/1mDdX7fQRv4) to see how I am design `4.0` version of  `SPPermissions`:

 [![Timelaps on YouTube](https://github.com/ivanvorobei/SPPermissions/blob/version-5/Assets/Readme/YouTube.jpg)](https://youtu.be/1mDdX7fQRv4)